L3MON4D3/LuaSnip/DOC.md

 # SNIPPETPROXY

-`SnippetProxy` is used internally to alleviate the upfront-cost of loading snippets from eg. a snipmate-library or a vscode-package.
+`SnippetProxy` is used internally to alleviate the upfront-cost of loading snippets from e.g. a snipmate-library or a vscode-package.
 This is achieved by only parsing the snippet on expansion, not immediately after reading it from some file.
 `SnippetProxy` may also be used from lua directly, to get the same benefits: